Fork lift engineering apprentices

 Importantly, a new apprenticeships programme – the first of its kind in the UK – will enable young apprentices to complete most of their general training at local colleges, with a dedicated fork lift truck module delivered at a single centre of excellence.

-The complete fork lift engineer apprenticeship programme is managed by Remit, the largest motor industry apprenticeship provider in the UK.
-Remit will help recruit and assess potential apprentices, obtain funding, oversee training at one of their many accredited colleges, including NWHC, and, importantly, manage and assess the NVQ elements nationwide.
+The complete fork lift engineer apprenticeship programme is managed by F-TEC.
+They will help recruit and assess potential apprentices, obtain funding, oversee training at F-TEC in Swindon and, more importantly, manage and assess the competenece elements nationwide.

 The best of all worlds

-Þ Fork lift truck content is driven by the Fork Lift Truck Association.
+- Fork lift truck content is driven by the Fork Lift Truck Association and the British Industrial Truck Association

 Here’s how it works...

-The apprentice registers through Remit for an IMI apprenticeship in Lift Truck Maintenance and follows a carefully designed training plan.
+The apprentice registers through F-TEC for an IMI apprenticeship in Lift Truck Maintenance and follows a carefully designed training plan.

-- NVQ elements of the programme are managed and assessed by Remit through their national network of assessors.
+- The competence element of the programme is managed and assessed by F-TEC through a national network of assessors that will visit apprentices withing their workplace